Peter Stringfellow: Personal life

 Stringfellow married Norma Williams in 1960.
 They had a daughter, Karen, who was involved with Stringfellow's businesses for many years and is now a boutique owner in Florida.
 After Stringfellow and Williams divorced, he married Coral Wright in 1967.
 They had one son together before divorcing: Scott, a former racecar driver.
 He had a 12-year relationship with Frizzby Fox, which ended in 1996, and then for two years until 1998 with Helen Benoist.
 Stringfellow married Bella Wright in 2009.
 They had a daughter, Rosabella, in 2013 and a son, Angelo, in 2015.

 Stringfellow had four grandchildren: Taylor, Jaime, Thomas and Teddy.

 Stringfellow lived in Gerrards Cross, Cheadle Hulme and in Mallorca.

 Stringfellow was a donor to the Conservative Party and supported a UKIP candidate in 2012, but he publicly disavowed the Conservative Party in 2018 over Brexit, stating that the "price is too high".
 He said he would support the Liberal Democrats if the Conservatives' advocacy of leaving the European Union continued.

-Stringfellow was treated for lung cancer in 2008, but was healthy until he was diagnosed with terminal lung cancer in late 2017.
-He died on 7 June 2018 at the age of 77, at King Edward VII's Hospital in London.
+Stringfellow was treated for lung cancer in 2008, but was diagnosed with terminal lung cancer in late 2017.
+He died in a London hospital on 7 June 2018 at the age of 77.